m3data/collective-futurecrafting/_craft/index.md

 <div class="container">
   <div class="section-heading">
     <h2>Principles to guide living practice</h2>
-    <p>While many bawk at yet another set of principles we know from our experience that they are an important grounding force.
-When applied in ongoing design and embodied through living practice they are essential guides for meaningful action.</p>
+    <p>While many bawk at yet another set of principles we know from our experience that they are an important orientating force.
+When applied in ongoing design and embodied through living practice they become essential guides for moral imagination and meaningful action.</p>
   </div>
 </div>